eutaxobservatory/CbC_reports_to_CSV/README.md

 # How to use this software
 ## Requirements
-To run this software (and, in particular, the test) you will need python 3.9 or higher, an API key for extracttable.com (which should be placed in a file named `.et_key`) and the python libraries specified in `requirements.txt`.
+To run this software (and, in particular, the test) you will need python 3.10, an API key for extracttable.com (which should be placed in a file named `.et_key`) and the python libraries specified in `requirements.txt`.
 Ten free API credits for extracttable.com can be requested [here](https://www.extracttable.com/signup/trial.html).

 The entry point is 'main.py'.
 This script allows for multiple options to be set - too see them, run `python3 main.py -h`.